You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Lipitor Liver Test Frequency for Seniors: A Comprehensive Guide

 As we age, our bodies undergo natural changes that can affect our liver function.
-For seniors taking Lipitor, a popular cholesterol-lowering medication, it's essential to monitor liver health regularly.
-In this article, we'll delve into the importance of liver tests for seniors taking Lipitor and provide guidance on the recommended frequency.
+For seniors taking Lipitor, a popular cholesterol-lowering medication, it's crucial to monitor liver health regularly.
+In this article, we'll delve into the importance of liver tests for seniors taking Lipitor, the recommended frequency, and what to expect during the testing process.

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol and prevent heart disease.
-It works by reducing the production of low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, in the liver.
+Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels.
+It works by reducing the production of cholesterol in the liver, which helps to lower LDL (bad) cholesterol and triglycerides in the blood.

 Why is Liver Function Important for Seniors?